Australasian Science: Australia's authority on science since 1938

 We encourage the scientists to write in plain language explaining the significance of their work to the general public.
 See our submissions guidelines for more details.

-Australasian Science also boasts an outstanding team of columnists covering astronomy, politics, biodiversity, ethics, skepticism, careers, new books and media coverage.
+Australasian Science also boasts an outstanding team of columnists covering astronomy, politics, biodiversity, psychology, health, innovation, ethics, skepticism, careers, new books and media coverage.

 Written in simple language, Australasian Science provides a unique local perspective on scientific developments and issues that other science magazines can’t match.